philval/react-typescript-comments-component/README.md

 RTL tests are run by Jest, and on "watch mode" feedback is relatively instant with no context switching, so the DX is good.
 One nice feature of RTL is that selection of HTML elements is often by their aria-role, mimicking how a screen-reader sees the app.

-The library jest-dom extends RTL with custom jest matchers to test the state of the DOM :
+The library jest-dom extends RTL with custom jest matchers to test the state of the DOM:
 [https://github.com/testing-library/jest-dom](https://github.com/testing-library/jest-dom).

 ## Dev Container